 I finally received my invitation to Ubuntu One a few days ago.
-Since then I’ve been using it daily, and i have to admit that it’s integration with Ubuntu is, as expected, second to none.
+Since then I’ve been using it daily, and I have to admit that the integration it offers with Ubuntu is, as expected, second to none.

-This isn’t meant to be a critical blow-by-blow account of using Ubuntu One because you pop files in folder and it then syncs them to your online storage.
+What follows is not meant to be a critical blow-by-blow account of Ubuntu One.
+Why?
+Because you pop files in folder and it then syncs them to your online storage.
 What else is there to say, really?
-Instead it’s just a quick rundown of what Ubuntu One installs and how it works.
+Instead what follows is a quick rundown of what is installed and how it works.

 Ubuntu One places a folder in home/username called ‘Ubuntu One’.
 Inside you have “My Files” and “Shared With Me”.
 A shortcut to this folder is placed in your “Places” menu.

 When viewing the Ubuntu One folder there is a dialog along the top (similar to that in the ‘Deleted Items’) allowing you to connect and disconnect from the service.
 This makes connecting really easy.
 Successfully uploaded items gain an emblem next to them.